remblock/REMChain-Mainnet-Setup/README.md

 * **Create and adjust the config.ini file**
 * **First run of the remnode**

-**<< Wait for your remnode to sync >>>**
+**<< Wait for node to be in sync with the chain >>>**

 > Wait for the two dates shown on each block to be in sync with one another before proceeding onto the next step.
-It usually can take up to an hour for your remnode to be in sync with the network.
-When its in sync your can exit back to the command line by pressing control + c.
+It usually can take up to an hour for your node to be in sync with the chain.
+Once its synchronize you can exit back to the command line by pressing control + c.

 __Step 3:__